gridsome/gridsome.org/docs/fast-by-default.md

 ### What makes Gridsome sites fast?
 1. [Pre-rendered HTML](#pre-rendered-html).
 Nothing beats static content in speed.
+2. [Automatic Code Splitting](#the-prpl-pattern) so only what you need is loaded per page.
 2. [Follows the PRPL-pattern](#the-prpl-pattern) for instant page loads.
 3. [Smart link prefetching](#smart-link-prefetching) that uses Intersection Observer to load next pages.
 4. [Progressive Images](#progressive-images) with automatic image compression and lazy loading.